nitad54448/Sauerbrey/Q-control.md

 This method can be used whether or not the peak is present; if it is, a small number of points for the knee detector should be selected.

 **Data slicing with a MAx intensity value**
 A simpler way, in the case of a peak appearing at the change of the amplitude, is to search for the maximum amplitude and get only the data after this point.
-To prevent getting a spurious point, it is better to make averages of a small subset 3-5 points and search for the max average.
+To prevent getting a spurious point as a maximum, it is better to make averages of a small subsets of 3-5 points, slide these, and search for the max average.
-This method will not work if there is no peak appearing.
+This method will not work if there is no peak at the moment of ring down.

 **Non-linear fit**
 Whatever the slicing mechanism selected, the data for one or two exponential decays are fitted with a non linear algorithm.
 For one decay I use a Levenberg-Marquardt unconstrained fit.
 In the case of a two decays, we assume that one is related to the capacitance discharging and another is related with the resonator.
 We also assume that the timeconstant of the resonator is larger than that of parasitic noise.
 I use a TRDL constrained fit, in which one of the decays is faster, that will not be considered later, and the second decay -with a larger timeconstant- is assigned to the resonator.
 At the time of this writting, my tests gave timeconstants *smaller* than expected; I think I need to fit only the later part of the decay...

 $$\text{Calculate Damping: } \Gamma = \frac{1}{\tau} = \frac{\pi \cdot f_0}{Q}$$